What is the mission of the BIEC?

 The timeline was established in the Executive Order; the Single Window must be operational by December of 2016.
 CBP has established milestones for the transition to ACE, and it has established dates for the mandatory use of ACE.
 There are three other important mandatory use dates that CBP has had published since 2013:

 May 01, 2015: Mandatory use of ACE for all electronic manifest filing.

 November 01, 2015: Mandatory use of ACE for all electronic cargo release and related entry summary filing.

 October 01, 2016: Mandatory use of ACE for all remaining electronic portions of the CBP cargo process.

 Of these, the most important date for Partner Government Agencies (PGAs) is November 01, 2015.
 On this date, all electronic cargo release filings and associated entry summaries, including those with PGA data, must be filed in ACE.
 Electronic filing of this data will no longer be accepted in the legacy system.
 Automated Broker Interface (ABI) Implementation Guides for those capabilities that will be mandated on November 1, 2015 will be posted in January 2015.
-The guides are available via this link: ABI Implementation Guides.
+The guides are available via the ABI Implementation Guides.

 It is good to see the high level date deadlines for the various stages, but will the Border Interagency Executive Council (BIEC) Process Coordination Committee be determining additional milestone deadline dates for implementation as well?

 The overall calendar and milestones hold for the program out through December 2016.
 However, due to the testing process, and as the PGAs and industry learn from the results of the tests, further activities within the overall schedule will be developed as needed.